jaxon-php/jaxon-js/README.md

 Installation and Configuration
 ------------------------------

-1. Download the package and unzip the file in a directory of your webserver.
+1. Copy the content of the `dist` directory to your webserver.
 2. Set the `js.lib.uri` option in the Jaxon PHP library to the link to the directory.

 Contribute